adityabth36/-spectral-three-term-conjugate-gradient-projection-method-STTCGPM-/README.md

 - ℓ₁-regularized models
 - Signal reconstruction from limited measurements

-Commonly used in **signal processing and optimization**.

 ---

-## Purpose
-- Provide **standardized benchmark problems**
-- Support **numerical comparison of algorithms**
-- Enable **reproducible research** in nonlinear equations and optimization

----

 ## Notes
 - Each folder contains its own `README.md` describing the specific problem formulation.
-- MATLAB implementations and numerical experiments are included where applicable.
-- The repository is structured to align with **research articles and numerical studies**.